Prenatal Adjustment Difficulties

 - Unrealistic expectations about motherhood or perfectionism

-Treatment is tailored to the needs of the indivdual and may be drawn from a number of therapeutic approaches, including Cognitive Behavioural Therapy, Mindfulness-Based Therapy or Psychodynamic Therapy.
-Treatment may also include Coaching in Parenting Skills to improve your confidence as a mother in caring for your child and teaching you ways to promote a more secure attachment.
+Counselling is tailored to the needs of each mother and may be drawn from a number of therapeutic approaches, including Cognitive Behavioural Therapy, Mindfulness-Based Therapy or Psychodynamic Therapy.
+Counselling may also include Coaching in Parenting Skills to improve your confidence as a mother in caring for your child and teaching you ways to promote a more secure attachment.
 The Wait, Watch and Wonder Intervention is an infant-led therapy designed to increase maternal sensitivity and the mother's ability to respond to her child's needs and promote secure attachment.
 Jill is also a CIRCLE OF SECURITY™ Registered Parent Educator and is qualified to teach the CIRCLE OF SECURITY™ Parenting Program.
 The Circle of Security is a relationship based early intervention program designed to enhance secure attachment between parents and children.

-These programs are available face to face or by Skpe.
-Sessions may be claimable through private health funds or Medicare with a referral from a GP.
+These programs are available face to face or by Telehealth.

 PREPARING FOR MOTHERHOOD (DURING PREGNANCY) - 3 SESSIONS

-Motherhood is a major life transition and being pregnant can sometimes bring up feelings of anxiety, depression or uncertainty.
-In this program you will:
+Motherhood is a major life transition and being pregnant can sometimes bring up feelings of anxiety and uncertainty about how you will cope as a mother and what new skills you will need to be a parent.

 - Learn how to better manage the demands of work, preparing for baby and pregnancy